webpy/webpy.github.com/install.md

 #### .. with mod_wsgi

-mod\_wsgi is a new Apache module which [typically outperforms mod\_python](http://code.google.com/p/modwsgi/wiki/PerformanceEstimates) for hosting WSGI applications, and is very easy to set up.
-(Just note that it is still very young, and it will likely be a while before it is as well-tested and sturdy as mod_python.)
+mod\_wsgi is a new Apache module which [typically outperforms mod_python](http://code.google.com/p/modwsgi/wiki/PerformanceEstimates) for hosting WSGI applications, and is very easy to set up.

 At the end of your `code.py`, add: